Good to know

 - The footgear’s midsole has been updated from a single layer ethylene-vinyl acetate (EVA) to a molded Vertical Dual Density design for cushioning.
 Scarpa also replaced the earlier version’s Idiogrip outsole with a Vibram Vertical Approach component, which offers traction on most ground conditions and rock surfaces.

-The Crux is a low-top approach built by Scarpa for men and women.
+The Crux is a low-top approach shoe built by Scarpa for men and women.
 It comes with an extended lacing system, which reaches the user’s toes.
 It grants a secure and personalized lockdown to the wearer.
 Moreover, its tongue and collar are padded to promote a comfortable fit.

 The Scarpa Crux features a Vertical Dual Density midsole.
 It uses two layers of lightweight EVA foam to render a cushioned ride while keeping ground impact to a minimum.
 It is paired with a Flex Lite insole to give wearers stability, arch support, and added comfort underfoot.

 The Crux from Scarpa is equipped with an upper made of water-repellent suede leather.
 It is lined with a stretch textile material to create a comfortable in-shoe environment while maintaining breathability.
 The shoe’s forefoot section contains a rubber rand for durability and extra precision when climbing.

 The Scarpa Crux comes with a Heel Tension feature at the rearfoot for lateral support when walking.
 Its lacing system uses a series of eyelets to help the wearer manage the shoe’s fit.
 A pull loop is positioned at the collar’s back to give users easy on and off.